 5. Next, use a tong to flip the chicken thighs and continue to sear.
 Do not let any of the juice go to waste as you can use it for cooking the onions soon.

-7. Finish placing all of the chicken thighs into the Dutch oven, then set aside.
+7. Finish placing all of the chicken thighs into the Dutch Oven, then set aside.

 9. When the onion and garlic are sauteed, add them to the top of the Dutch Oven Chicken.